Searching for Molecular Signatures in 14 Transiting Exoplanets with SPIRou: Method

-We compute atmospheric transmission spectra using \texttt{petitRADTRANS} \citep{Molliere2019,Molliere2020,Alei2022,Blain2024,Nasedkin2024}, which performs 1D radiative transfer given planetary bulk parameters, thermal profiles, and composition.
-The code accounts for H$_2$ and He Rayleigh scattering, H$_2$-H$_2$ and H$_2$-He collision-induced absorptions, and optically thick gray cloud decks at a given pressure level.
-We assume hydrogen-dominated\footnote{Although 55\,Cnc\,e, GJ\,486\,b, and TOI-1807\,b may not host primary atmospheres (in which case the retrieved parameters would be physically non-informative), we retain an \ce{H2}-dominated assumption for all targets to keep the blind-search analysis homogeneous.} atmospheres with 75/25 H$_2$/He mass ratio and used a pressure grid of 130 layers logarithmically spaced from $10^{-8}$ to $10^{2}$ bar.
-We used the line-by-line mode to compute the wavelength-dependent apparent planetary radius $R_\lambda$ at a resolving power of $10^6$.
-We reduced computation time by setting petitRADTRANS' wavelength sampling parameter to 4, reducing the model's sampling while maintaining at least 2 times oversampling relative to the data.
-We construct time-varying transmission spectra $T_\lambda(t) = 1 - W(t) (R_\lambda/R_\star)^2$, where $R_\star$ is the host star radius, and $W(t)$ is the transit light curve computed via \texttt{batman} \citep{Kreidberg2015} taking into account orbital parameters and quadratic limb darkening.
-Rotational broadening due to atmospheric rotation is applied via \texttt{RotBroadInt} \citep{Carvalho2023}, then spectra are convolved to instrumental resolution and shifted to the stellar rest frame using the \texttt{KeplerEllipse} model from \texttt{pyastronomy} to account for orbital geometry and eccentricity.
+We then construct time-varying transmission spectra \mbox{$T_\lambda(t) = 1 - W(t) (R_\lambda/R_\star)^2$}, where $R_\star$ is the host star radius, and $W(t)$ is the transit light curve computed via \texttt{batman} \citep{Kreidberg2015} taking into account orbital parameters and quadratic limb darkening.
+Rotational broadening due to atmospheric rotation is applied following the convolution-based methodology of \citet{Klein2024}, then spectra are shifted to the stellar rest frame using the \texttt{KeplerEllipse} model from \texttt{pyastronomy} to account for orbital geometry and eccentricity.
 The model is then sampled onto SPIRou wavelength bins and orders, convolved at the instrumental resolution, and broadened for each exposure to account for the smearing induced by the planet's radial-velocity shift during exposures.
 We must then apply the same degradation to the planetary transmission model as induced by our reduction pipeline.
 For the moving average division, we divide each synthetic spectral order by its smoothed version using an identical kernel size (Section~\ref{reduction_workflow}).
 For the systematic noise removal with SysRem, we follow \citet{Gibson2022}: during reduction, we precomputed and stored the $\mathbf{U.U^\dagger}$ product for each spectral order, where $\mathbf{U}$ contains the first left singular vectors from each SysRem iteration and $\mathbf{U^\dagger}$ is its Moore-Penrose inverse.
 We thus multiply each spectral order by the corresponding $\mathbf{U.U^\dagger}$ product to apply SysRem's signal removal effect to the model with minimal computational overhead.